ardimirzaei/ispw2022-abm-workshop/_episodes/02-intro_abm.md

 > An agent-based model (ABM) is a computational model for simulating the actions and interactions of autonomous agents (both individual or collective entities such as organizations or groups) in order to understand the behavior of a system and what governs its outcomes.
 > <cite>[Agent-based Model - Wikipedia](https://en.wikipedia.org/wiki/Agent-based_model)</cite>

+To model a complex system we can use a method known as agent-based modelling.
 <figure>
   <!-- <img src="{{ page.root }}/fig/sayama_complex_system.png" style="margin:10px;width:600px"/> -->
   <img src="{{ page.root }}/fig/ABMArchitecture.png" style="margin:10px;width:600px"/>